Lata Mangeshkar

 Lata Mangeshkar ([ləˈt̪aː məŋˈɡeːʃkəɾ]; born Hema Mangeshkar; 28 September 1929 – 6 February 2022) was an Indian playback singer and occasional music composer.
-She is widely considered to have been one of the greatest and most influential singers in India.
-Her contribution to the Indian music industry in a career spanning eight decades gained her honorific titles such as the "Queen of Melody", "Nightingale of India", and "Voice of the Millennium".
+She is considered to be one of the greatest and most influential singers of the Indian subcontinent.
+Her contribution to the Indian music industry in a career spanning eight decades gained her honorific titles such as the "Queen of Melody" and "Voice of the Millennium".

-Lata recorded songs in over thirty-six Indian languages and a few foreign languages, though primarily in Marathi, Hindi, and Bengali.
-Her foreign languages included English, Indonesian, Russian, Dutch, Nepali, and Swahili.
+Mangeshkar recorded songs in over thirty-six Indian languages and a few foreign languages, though primarily in Hindi, Bengali and Marathi.
 She received several accolades and honors throughout her career.
 In 1989, the Dadasaheb Phalke Award was bestowed on her by the Government of India.
-In 2001, in recognition of her contributions to the nation, she was awarded the Bharat Ratna, India's highest civilian honour; she is only the second female singer, after M. S. Subbulakshmi, to receive this honour.
-France conferred on her its highest civilian award, Officer of the National Order of the Legion of Honour, in 2007.
+In 2001, in recognition of her contributions to the nation, she was awarded the Bharat Ratna, becoming only the second singer to receive India's highest civilian honour.
+In 2009, France made her an Officer of the National Order of the Legion of Honour, the country's highest civilian award.

-She was the recipient of three National Film Awards, 15 Bengal Film Journalists' Association Awards, four Filmfare Best Female Playback Awards, two Filmfare Special Awards, the Filmfare Lifetime Achievement Award and many more.
-In 1974, she was one of the first Indian playback singers to perform at the Royal Albert Hall in London, England.
-Her last recorded song was "Saugandh Mujhe Is Mitti ki" released on 30 March 2019 as a tribute to the Indian Army and the Nation.
+She was the recipient of three National Film Awards, 15 Bengal Film Journalists' Association Awards, four Filmfare Best Female Playback Awards, before declining further ones, two Filmfare Special Awards, the Filmfare Lifetime Achievement Award amongst others.
+In 1974, she became the first Indian playback singer to perform at the Royal Albert Hall in London, England.

-At one point, she appeared in the Guinness World Records, which listed her as the most recorded artist in history between 1948 and 1987.
+She appeared in the Guinness World Records as the most recorded artist in history before being replaced by her sister, Asha Bhosle.